github/docs/content/osmand/plugins/development/index.md

 versions: '*'
 ---

-OsmAnd Trip recording plugin is an essential tool for runners, sportsmen and tourists.
+The OsmAnd Trip recording plugin is an essential tool for runners, sportsmen, and tourists.
 It allows you to record your movement using your phone's GPS (and through other networks optionally).
 If you are going for a run, need to see your entire route after a walk around the city or measure the distance you covered, the plugin will help you.

 ![Trip recording](/assets/images/plugins/placeholder-intro.png)